family-friendly higher education audit

 In several workshops, the measures implemented to date and framework conditions were reviewed, and goals and actions were prepared for the further development of a family-friendly teaching and study environment and family-friendly human resources work over the next three years.
 Based on the outcomes of these workshops, Universität Hamburg’s President signed an agreement confirming the goals for the family-friendly higher education audit in the next three years in August 2013.
 Universität Hamburg was once again awarded the family-friendly higher education audit certification on 5 December 2013.

-The re-audit and consolidation for the Family-Friendly Higher Education Audit (in German only) began in summer semester 2016 and is due to be completed in winter semester 2016/17.
+The re-audit and consolidation for the family-friendly higher education audit began in Summer Semester 2016 and is due to be completed in Winter Semester 2016/17.
 The aim is to continue to develop family-friendly measures at Universität Hamburg based on positive changes that have already been made.
 This will help students and employees to better combine academic study or work with family life, and enable the University to retain its family-friendly higher education institution certification.

 All of these issues were considered during professional discussions with University management, heads of faculties, HR Development, and staff councils.